-Companies in all industries have started to pay more and more attention to their blog in an effort to rank higher on web searches, get discovered more easily and, most importantly, generate more leads.
+Companies in all industries have started to pay more and more attention to their blog in an effort to rank higher on web searches, get discovered more easily and, most importantly, drive traffic to their blog and generate more leads.

 The trend has continued to grow among real estate agents.
 Think about not only how much more active you are on social media compared to only a few years ago, but also how much more industry-related content you consume.